 The new year is the perfect time to take stock and set goals for the year ahead.
-You may have plans to eat better, exercise more, or finally take that trip to Europe you’ve been talking about forever.
-For business owners, making new year’s resolutions can significantly impact their success.
-Here are a few of our favorite new year’s resolutions for business owners in 2019.
+You may have plans to improve your health, exercise more frequently, or finally take that trip to Hawaii you’ve been dreaming about forever.
+For business owners, making new year’s resolutions can help align and focus their efforts and energy.
+Here are a few of our favorite new year’s resolutions for business owners in 2020.

 1. Find a buddy

-This may be the most important item in this list of new year’s resolutions for business owners.
 The American Society of Training and Development did a study on accountability.
 They found people are 65% likely to meet a goal after committing to another person.
-Pretty good increase.
-That chance of success increases to 95% when they build in ongoing meetings with their partners to check in on their progress.
+That’s a pretty good increase.
+However, that chance of success increases to 95% when they build in ongoing meetings with their partners to check in on their progress.
 That’s a huge difference!

-Bottom line: write down your goals, find a buddy, and then make sure you regularly meet with them.
-You’ll be checking those items off your list faster than ever!
+Bottom line: write down your goals, find a buddy, and then make sure you regularly meet or check in with them.
+You’ll be crossing those items off your list faster than ever!

 2. Communicate Better

 Essentially, turn your focus to quality over quantity.
 You can blast out 10 Facebook posts every day and retweet all night long, but there are ways you can connect with your current and potential clients better by doing less.
 Instead, focus on posting interesting, timely information that encourages your audience to interact with you or share your content.